Chief of Party (COP), USAID/Nepal Localization Support proposal

 Experience and Skills

-- Minimum of ten (10) years’ experience in the area of international development, grants and/or contracts management, and reporting for USAID projects and systems
+- Minimum of ten (10) years’ experience in the area of international development, grants and/or contracts management

 - Strong experience and knowledge of USAID funding requirements, grants and/or contracts policies, government to government programming